Dr. Matthew Ford

 Laura has been working with animals for most of her adult life.
 Between completing the Pre-Veterinary program at the University of Maine and the Marine Biology program at the University of New England, she spent two years working as a veterinary assistant in North Carolina.

-Laura lives in Biddeford with her boyfriend Brenton and their two happy-go-lucky mutts, Tuukka and Bella (both rescued Aussie mixes).
+Laura lives in Biddeford with her husband Brenton and their two happy-go-lucky mutts, Tuukka and Bella (both rescued Aussie mixes).
 She enjoys spending her free time either on the coast collecting sea glass with her dogs in tow, or basking in the sunlight and companionship at her family's lake camp.

 University of Maine, B.S., Animal Science